openebs-archive/cstor-operators/docs/troubleshooting/migrate_cstor_volume.md

 NAME         HEALTHYINSTANCES   PROVISIONEDINSTANCES   DESIREDINSTANCES   AGE cstor-cspc   2                  2                      2                  68m
 ```
 ### Step4: Scale the cStorVolumeReplicas back to 3 using CVC
-Scale the cStorVolumeReplcias back to 3 to the new/existing cStor pools where corresponding cStor pool where volume replica doesn't exist for corresponding volume.
-Since in the cluster there were no extra pools so scaled the cStor pool by adding new node pool spec.
+Scale the CStorVolumeRepilcas back to 3 to the new or existing cStor pool where a volume replica of the same volume doesn't exist.
+Since in the cluster there were no extra CStorPoolInstance so scaled the cStor pool by adding a new node pool spec.
+If you have already a spare CStorPoolInstance where you can place this volume replica, you do not need to scale the CStorPoolCluster(CSPC)

+**NOTE:** A CStorVolume is a collection of 1 or more volume replicas and no two replicas of a CStorVolume should reside on the same CStorPoolInstacne.
+CStorVolume is a basically a custom resource and a logical aggregated representation of all the underlying cStor volume replicas for this particular volume.

 ```sh
 $ kubectl get cspi -n openebs
 NAME             HOSTNAME           ALLOCATED  FREE   CAPACITY  READONLY  PROVISIONEDREPLICAS  HEALTHYREPLICAS  TYPE    STATUS  AGE